stacksjs/ts-pkgx/docs/packages/bytebase.com/index.md

 ## Related Packages

-These packages work well with bytebase.com:
+These packages work well with bytebase:

 - [`postgresql.org`](../postgresql.org/index.md) - Mirror of the official PostgreSQL GIT repository.
 Note that this is just a *mirror* - we don't work with pull requests on github.
 To contribute, please see https://wiki.postgresql.org/wiki/Submitting_a_Patch